Welcome to the Treffert Library - a place that encourages everyone to think about the potential within us all.

 The Treffert Library features the life works of Dr. Treffert, helping to foster research and knowledge across the autism and savant syndrome spectrum and other forms of exceptional brain performance.
 The library offers a unique worldwide collection of past research materials on autism, savant syndrome, and hyperlexia and related conditions, and a present day center to continue ongoing research projects.
 The library provides stimulation for and coordination of future research projects globally on all forms of exceptional brain performance and human potential.

-- Relax and enjoy the savant art from Dr. Treffert’s collection and learn about the amazing artists, including Stephen Wiltshire
+- Relax and enjoy the savant art from Dr. Treffert’s collection and learn about the amazing artists.

-- Listen to the musical talents of savants, such as Leslie Lemke
+- Listen to the musical talents of savants.

 A good place to begin